 In order for your website to accept donations and other payments, it needs to be connected to a payment processor.
-Because setting up that connection is so important, our team is happy to handle the initial integration for you.
-Below we’ve listed the steps to provide us access to each payment processor so we can hook it up to your website:
+Because setting up this connection is so important, our team is happy to handle the initial integration for you.

 Stripe